4 February 2020

-Advice for fruit and vegetable importers, packers, distributors and retailers on the changes to the marketing standards if the UK leaves the EU with no deal
+Advice for fruit and vegetable importers, packers, distributors and retailers on the changes to the marketing standards from 1 January 2021

-If you produce or sell fruit and vegetables which are subject to marketing standards, some of the processes you follow will change if the UK leaves the EU without a deal.
+If you produce or sell fruit and vegetables which are subject to marketing standards, some of the processes you follow will change from 1 January 2021.

 Read the guidance on marketing standards for fresh fruits and vegetables.